heimrichhannot/contao-encore-bundle/README.md

 Explanation:
 * Within `entries` you register Javascript files, which can be activated from the Contao backend
     * you can register multiple entries per bundle, so you don't need to include all files/features in every page
-    * `name`: Will be shown in contao backend and will be used as alias/identifier in the datebase.
+    * `name`: Will be shown in contao backend and will be used as alias/identifier in the database.
 Required.
     * `file`: Path to the Javascript file.
 Required
     * `requireCss`: Set to true, if entry requires css.
     * `head`: Set to true, if entry should added to the `encoreHeadScripts` section (see project setup) in your page layout instead to the bottom (CSS will always be added to the head).
 * Within `legacy` you can define assets, that will be stripped from the global contao arrays.
-Here you can add assets, that you seve with webpack, so they won't be loaded twice or on the wrong page.
+Here you can add assets, that you serve with webpack, so they won't be loaded twice or on the wrong page.
 IMPORTANT: The strings defined here must match the array keys in Contao's global arrays
     * `js`: Assets will be stripped from `$GLOBALS['TL_JAVASCRIPT']`
     * `jquery`: Assets will be stripped from `$GLOBALS['TL_JQUERY']`
     * `css`: Assets will be stripped from `$GLOBALS['TL_USER_CSS']` and `$GLOBALS['TL_CSS']`